pachyderm/pachyderm/doc/development/deploying_on_the_cloud.md

 $ export STORAGE_SIZE=200
 ```

-You may need to visit the [Console] to fully initialize Container Engine in a new project.
+You may need to visit the GCP console to fully initialize Container Engine in a new project.
 Then, simply run the following command:

 ```shell
 $ make google-cluster